RajiVenkat89/PhonePeDataVisualization/README.md

 * Plotly

 # Dashboard
-* It contains information about Phonepe in the ABOUT page and details about the Phonepe pulse Data Visualisation in the HOME page
+* It contains 4 tabs mainnly for cloning data,insertion,Visualization and Insights.
-* ANALYSIS:
+* Visualization:
 * It provides information based on all India , States and Top categories
 * Under these it provides analysis based on the Transaction and User data in each category.
 * Provides information based on the ** year and Quarter**